General-Sax/RoboND-Kinematics-Project/writeup/writeup.md

 ## Module Implementation: IK_server.py
 ### Design Overview
 In my preparatory analysis and early experiments developing a set of inverse kinematics equations, I noticed that most of the problem was completely general and invariant over all poses, and only needed to be derived once in a theoretical context.
 That context was using SymPy in Jupyter notebooks, where I could leverage the power of the notebooks' cell-based execution to streamline exploratory work.

 SymPy was a delight to use, and helped me make some clever optimizations.
 By using its robust computer algebra system to compute exact symbolic relations, I was able to derive a coordinate system correction matrix which was not to make performance improvements in code that di, and using

 As I started implementing a solution, I found that I didn't like the suggested organization of the handle_calculate_IK function.
 It struck me as inelegant to be programmatically constructing and manipulating invariant constructs solution inside the working server code. and as such, I sought to  as many features underlying problem structure as possible. much of the process of deriving the components of a working solution was  to distill the inverse kinematics problem down to its essence, and do my best to refine the IK_server loop into a representation of a solution to that problem. weed out redundant calculations, the minimum number of 'moving parts'

 ### Function: handle_calculate_IK

+while the wrist center's location is not specified explicitly, it is already determined *implicitly* by the specified end effector orientation.

+### Function: construct_R_EE
-r_EE is the rotational component of the transformation matrix between the base coord roll, pitch, and yaw specify end-effector orientation relative to the base coordinate system, but only when the corresponding sequence of rotations is applied with respect to static coordinates, and
+`r_EE` is the general symbolic rotation matrix for the end effector orientation, defined outside loop. r_EE represents this matrix for a given pose, substituting in the roll, pitch, and yaw variables extracted from the pose orientation quaternion. r_EE is the rotational component of the transformation matrix between the base coord roll, pitch, and yaw specify end-effector orientation relative to the base coordinate system, but only when the corresponding sequence of rotations is applied with respect to static coordinates, and